⚡️ SDET career roadmap: from entry level to staff engineer

 Phew!
 With that ominous disclaimer out of the way.
 Let’s dive in

-Progression in your career realistically a combination of many factors -
+Progression in your career realistically can be a combination of many factors -

 sometimes it is a raw skill, talent, and execution

-sometimes relationships you’ve built at work for you
+sometimes it’s the relationships you’ve built that work for you

-often it's being at the right place at the right time with the right attitude
+often it's being at the right place at the right time and showing up with the right attitude

 Most often it is luck or foresight to work on high-impact projects